LoganRauh/ECE-484-Individual-Project-3/README.md

 For the flippers I tried a few models to try and maximize the amount of force on the ball.
 I tried changing the solenoid connection point height and also tried using rubber bands to see if that would increase the power.
 These attempts resulted in mostly nothing noticeable.
 I had very limited experience in 3D printing before this project and admittely didn't want to spend more money on the project than I already had so I decided to skip on using that method but recognize its a good alternative to cardboard if not better.

+## Demo
+Below is a link to the demo of the circuit.
+Notable the solenoids don't move in the demo and this is due to them being burnt out from previous testing and as such weren't available.

+(Link)

 ## Conclusion
 I believe that this project was a success as an experiment and learning oppotunity.
 As previously stated the circuit was successful but the flippers were a failure.
 I spent roughly $40-50 and 20-24 hours in my efforts for this individual project.
 If someone wanted to recreate something like this with similar experience to mine this would be a good resource to build off of but not emulate completely.